Blackfire-IamaPineapple24/Cortana/README.md

 <a target="_blank" href="https://icons8.com/icon/63758/cortana">Cortana</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

 This is **not Cortana**.
 This program is intended to resemble and behave like Cortana.
 It runs on Arli AI's Google Gemma 3 model.
 Microsoft owns the trademarks for the Cortana name and logo; I do not claim ownership of any of these assets.
 Microsoft was not involved in the creation or production of this program.
 I made this for myself, using ChatGPT, mostly.
 I do not claim to have written all of this code, but I did write some - edited CSS and instructions.
 I'm going to update the code gradually over the next year or so.

-Update: As the project has grown I've started to shy away from AI more.
+**Update**: As the project has grown I've started to shy away from AI more.
 It's still been used but as I say eventually the AI code will be cleaned up, functional, understood and well made.
 Hopefully.